PatrickRainbolt/InfoSec/MScipher/Ver3/README-KEY-PAIR.md

 ```

 # What is a public and Private key pair?
-Instead of trading a Private Password, you can exchange a Public key instead, which anyone can view, but only your private key will decipher the information.
+Instead of trading a Private Password you can exchange Public keys instead, which anyone can view, but only your private key will decipher the information.

-First, you are asked for a Key Ring Password.
+First, you are asked for a new Key Ring Password.
 That password is encoded with MScipher to get Rotator Position, then the Values are joined together
 giving a Password Value.

 Second, a random Private Key is generated.
 This value is added to the Password Value and stored in a file called "MSc.prv".
-The Password is added before storing to make brute force attacks much more difficult.
+The Password is added before storing the key to make brute force attacks much more difficult.

-Third, a Public key is created by taking the Primitive Root Raised to the power of your Private Key and modular by Program Prime.
+Third, a Public key is created by taking the <b>Primitive Root</b> Raised to the power of your Private Key and modular by Program Prime.
 This will generate a value that anyone can use to cipher messages with you.
 ```
 [/home/ceasar]: MScipher-V3.py --keygen
 Are you sure you want to generate Rotator Key Pairs, This will overwrite any other Keys (Yes or No): Yes